 Make It Safe

 Safety first is the motto you should stick to here.
 Kids climb and fall off things, so do your best to discourage this.
 Include handrails on the stairs and prevent assess to any areas with ledges.
 Provide for adequate lighting throughout the home.
 Be sure to include smoke and carbon monoxide detectors in each room and a simple way to get out of the house if needed.
+Check out more safety information about carbon monoxide safety here.
 Make sure there are multiple locks on the door and that all are in working order.
 You might even consider adding a security system, giving the tenant the option to pay the monthly cost or not.
 Anything to help the parents sleep better at night is sure to be a big crowd pleaser.

 When a family has kids, they are likely to have some sort of pet.
 Whether it be a cat, dog, gerbil, or lizard, make room for this in your lease.
 Of course, you can set limits and charge an extra security deposit, but by welcoming in the family pet, you are opening the door for many renting families who might be limited on where their pets will be allowed.
 Many times we come across families who have to turn a rental property down simply because their pet won’t be able to come with them.